jeremychone/rust-awesome-cli/README.md

-# awesome-cli is a command line tool that orchestrates other command lines
+# awesome-cli - command line runner

+> DISCLAIMER: Version `0.1.x` is still a work in progress and might see some changes.
+Awesome-cli will follow semver more strictly for version `0.2.x` and onwards.

 awesome-cli allows you to describe a set of commands as either groups or individually, and run them accordingly.